chetan3232/github-final-project/README.md

 # Simple Interest Calculator

-This project calculates simple interest.
+This project is a simple interest calculator written in Bash.

+It calculates the simple interest based on the following inputs:
+- Principal amount
+- Rate of interest
+- Time period

 Formula:

 Simple Interest = (Principal × Rate × Time) / 100

-Example:
-Principal = 1000
-Rate = 5%
-Time = 2 years

-Simple Interest = (1000 × 5 × 2) / 100 = 100